paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-005-district-courts.md

 Amendment by Pub.
 L. 85–508 effective Jan.
 3, 1959, on admission of Alaska into the Union pursuant to Proc.
 No. 3269, Jan.
 3, 1959, 24 F.R.
 81, 73 Stat.
 16, as required by sections 1 and 8(c) of Pub.
 L. 85–508, see notes set out under [section 81A of this title](./chapter-005-district-courts.md#section-81a) and preceding [section 21 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section21&num=0&edition=prelim), Territories and Insular Possessions.

 #### Additional Judgeships
 Pub.
+L. 118–203, § 2(a), Dec.
+23, 2024, 138 Stat.
+2693, provided that: “The existing judgeships for the district of Hawaii, the district of Kansas, and the eastern district of Missouri authorized by section 203(c) of the Judicial Improvements Act of 1990 (Public Law 101–650; [28 U.S.C.
+133](./chapter-005-district-courts.md#section-133) note) [set out below] and the existing judgeships for the northern district of Alabama, the district of Arizona, the central district of California, the southern district of Florida, the district of New Mexico, the western district of North Carolina, and the eastern district of Texas authorized by section 312(c) of the 21st Century Department of Justice Appropriations Authorization Act (Public Law 107–273; [28 U.S.C.
+133](./chapter-005-district-courts.md#section-133) note) [set out below] shall, as of the effective date of this Act [Dec.
+23, 2024], be authorized under [section 133 of title 28](./chapter-005-district-courts.md#section-133), United States Code, and the incumbents in those offices shall hold the office under [section 133 of title 28](./chapter-005-district-courts.md#section-133), United States Code, as amended by this Act.”

+Pub.
 L. 109–115, div.
 A, title IV, § 406, Nov.
 30, 2005, 119 Stat.
 2470, as amended by Pub.
 L. 113–6, div.
 F, title III, § 1312(b), Mar.
 26, 2013, 127 Stat.
 418; Pub.
 L. 113–76, div.
 E, title III, § 307(b), Jan.
 17, 2014, 128 Stat.
 203; Pub.
 L. 113–235, div.
 E, title III, § 306(b), Dec.
 16, 2014, 128 Stat.
 2351; Pub.
 L. 114–113, div.
 E, title III, § 306(b), Dec.
 18, 2015, 129 Stat.
 2443; Pub.
 L. 115–31, div.
 E, title III, § 306(b), May 5, 2017, 131 Stat.
 347; Pub.
 L. 115–141, div.
 E, title III, § 306(b), Mar.
 23, 2018, 132 Stat.
 556; Pub.
 L. 116–6, div.
 D, title III, § 306(b), Feb.
 15, 2019, 133 Stat.
 159; Pub.
 L. 116–93, div.
 C, title III, § 306(b), Dec.
 20, 2019, 133 Stat.
 2454; Pub.
 L. 116–260, div.
 E, title III, § 306(b), Dec.
 27, 2020, 134 Stat.
 1401; Pub.
 L. 117–103, div.
 E, title III, § 306(b), Mar.
 15, 2022, 136 Stat.
 261; Pub.
 L. 117–328, div.
 E, title III, § 306(b), Dec.
 29, 2022, 136 Stat.
 4672; Pub.
 L. 118–47, div.
 B, title III, § 306(b), Mar.
 23, 2024, 138 Stat.
 542, provided that: “The existing judgeship for the eastern district of Missouri authorized by section 203(c) of the Judicial Improvements Act of 1990 (Public Law 101–650, 104 Stat.
 5089) [set out below] as amended by Public Law 105–53, as of the effective date of this Act [Nov.
 30, 2005], shall be extended.
 The first vacancy in the office of district judge in this district occurring 31 years and 6 months or more after the confirmation date of the judge named to fill the temporary judgeship created by section 203(c) shall not be filled.”

 Pub.
 L. 107–273, div.
 A, title III, § 312(a)(1), Nov.
 2, 2002, 116 Stat.
 1786, provided that: “The President shall appoint, by and with the advice and consent of the Senate— “(A) 5 additional district judges for the southern district of California; “(B) 1 additional district judge for the western district of North Carolina; and “(C) 2 additional district judges for the western district of Texas.”